 A public body may ratify action previously taken in violation of the Open Meeting Law.
 See A.R.S. § 38-431.05(B).
 Ratification is appropriate when the public body needs to retroactively validate a prior act in order to preserve the earlier effective date of the action.
 For example, a public body may be required by law to approve its budget by a certain date.
 If the public body discovered after the statutory deadline that its earlier approval violated the Open Meeting Law, it could face serious legal problems.
 Even if the body met quickly to properly approve the budget, the approval would not have been made prior to the statutory deadline.
-Accordingly, the 1982 amendments permit the public body to meet and approve retroactively the action previously taken -- that is, to ratify its prior action.
+Accordingly, the 1982 amendments permit the public body to meet and approve retroactively the action previously taken-that is, to ratify its prior action.

-Ratification must take place "within 30 days after discovery of the violation or after such discovery should have been made by the exercise of reasonable diligence."
+Ratification must take place "within thirty days after discovery of the violation or after such discovery should have been made by the exercise of reasonable diligence."
 A.R.S. § 38-431.05(B)(1).
+This can be triggered in different ways.
 A judicial determination that the public body took legal action in violation of public meeting laws triggers the thirty-day period.
-Tanque, 206 Ariz. at 208-210, 76 P.3d at 882-884.
+Tanque Verde Unified Sch.
+Dist.
+No. 13 of Pima County v.
+Bernini, 206 Ariz.
+200, 208-210, 76 P.3d 874, 882-884 (App.
+2003).
 However, it is not triggered by letters from attorneys notifying the board of their intent to challenge the legal action or by filing a lawsuit.
-Id. at 883.
+Id. at 209, 76 P.3d at 883.

 Ratification merely validates the prior action; it does not eliminate liability of the public body or others for sanctions under the Open Meeting Law, such as civil penalties and attorney's fees.
+Moreover, ratification under the Open Meeting Law may well fail to resolve other notice failure.
+For example, ratification under the Open Meeting Law may not resolve the specific notice requirements of a zoning or taxation statute.